-We’ve rounded up the three most important questions our grown up gappers are asking us with some helpful advice on each.
+We’ve rounded up the three next most important questions our grown up gappers are asking us with some advice on each.

-“Will I be the oldest volunteer and feel like everyone’s mum or dad?”
+“Am I too old for a gap year and will feel like everyone’s mum or dad?”

 Taking a gap year before the summer means you can avoid the summer high volumes of University students and the pre-Uni crowd who can only get away in the summer months.